b2etw/jobs/README.md

 This group only provides direct recruitment of companies 👀, if you're head hunter please use other platform like Linkedin. ☺️

-Please create new issue in [issues tab](https://github.com/b2etw/jobs/issues).
+You can create job post in [issues tab](https://github.com/b2etw/jobs/issues).

 - - -